khabib97/syslog-analyzer-scala-akka-framework/README.md

 - Need to add unit testing
 - Need to add complete logging system
 - Need to add data validation and exception handling
+- Support only linux syslog file in this stage